lupusorina/lupusorina.github.io/_posts/2024-12-25-books_lobster.md

 ---
 layout: post
-title:  Book "Lessons from the Lobster.
+title:  Review Book "Lessons from the Lobster.
 Eve Marder's Work in Neuroscience"
 date:   2025-01-19 13:39:00
-description: Book "Lessons from the Lobster"
+description: Review Book "Lessons from the Lobster"
 tags: books AI
 ---